-To store mounting tools and toolholders with specific characteristics (length corrector, diameter, useful length, etc.), we can create Tooling files (.FMO).
+To store tools and toolholders with specific characteristics (length corrector, diameter, useful length, etc.), we can create Tooling files (.FMO).

 Those files allow for multiple tools and toolholder setups to be saved for later use on the machine.
 Also, a FMO file is independant from the machine and can be used for several machines.